uxisready/uxisready.com/README.md

 - need github accounts
 - setup auto deploy actions

-- remeber to setup the remote alias as github
+- remember to setup the remote alias as github